 Mash Bill = Whiskey Recipe.
 Got it.

-In learning a whiskey’s mash bill, it can allow you to identify if you a grain mix taste preference.
+In learning a whiskey’s mash bill, it can allow you to identify if you have a taste preference for a particular grain medley.
 Let’s look into Bourbon and Tennessee Whiskey as an example.
-Each of these whisky classes are least 51% corn.
-So there is 50% of the mash bill to play with,
+Each of these whiskey classes are least 51% corn.
+So there is 49% of the mash bill to play with.

 Do you prefer a high rye bourbon?
 How about high wheat bourbon?
 High corn bourbon?